Atlis Motor Vehicles, Inc. Ann - GuruFocus.com

-Gross proceeds, before deducting placement agent fees and other offering expenses, are expected to be approximately $13.0 million.
-The offering is expected to close on February 21, 2023, subject to customary closing conditions.
+Gross proceeds, before deducting placement agent fees and other offering expenses, were approximately $13.0 million.

-Maxim Group LLC is acting as the sole placement agent in connection with this offering.
+Maxim Group LLC acted as the sole placement agent in connection with this offering.

-The securities described above are being offered pursuant to a registration statement on Form S-1, as amended (File No. 333-269715) (the “Registration Statement”), which was declared effective by the Securities and Exchange Commission (the "SEC") on February 14, 2023.
-The offering is being made only by means of a prospectus which is a part of the Registration Statement.
-A preliminary prospectus relating to the offering has been filed with the SEC.
-Copies of the final prospectus relating to this offering, when available, will be filed with the SEC and may be obtained from Maxim Group LLC, 300 Park Avenue, 16th Floor, New York, NY 10022, at (212) 895-3745.
+The securities described above were offered pursuant to a registration statement on Form S-1, as amended (File No. 333-269715) (the “Registration Statement”), which was declared effective by the Securities and Exchange Commission (the "SEC") on February 14, 2023.
+The offering was made only by means of a prospectus which is a part of the Registration Statement.
+A final prospectus relating to the offering has been filed with the SEC, and copies of the final prospectus may be obtained from Maxim Group LLC, 300 Park Avenue, 16th Floor, New York, NY 10022, at (212) 895-3745.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.